How Rewards Work

 ...

 You may also find this community-run SpaceMesh Lamba Chunks visual reward tracker useful.
-You copy your eligibility info from your logfile (grep for "proposal eligibility for an epoch" in your log) and paste it into a Node to see a visual representation of all past eligibilities and rewards, and upcoming eligibility slots.
+Simply copy your eligibility info from your log file (grep for "proposal eligibility for an epoch" in your log) and paste it into a Node to see a visual representation of all past eligibility slots and rewards, along with upcoming eligibility slots.
 It should look something like this:

 Missed Rewards

-There are also rare scenarios when no proposals are produced at all for a given layer, e.g., when the Hare fails due to a network issue such as many miners temporarily being offline.
+There are also rare scenarios when no proposals are produced at all for a given layer (e.g., when the Hare mechanism fails due to a network issue such as many smeshers temporarily being offline.
 In these scenarios, which are usually short-lived, no proposals are produced at all, a layer will have no block and no transactions, and no rewards will be issued.
-In this case, the coins that would've been issued as part of the layer subsidy simply fail to get minted, i.e., they will never exist, will never enter circulation, and for all intents and purposes may be considered burnt.
+In this case, the coins that would have been issued as part of the layer subsidy simply fail to get minted (i.e., they will never exist, will never enter circulation, and for all intents and purposes, may be considered burnt).

 Reward Lifecycle

-2. Mining node generates its initial proof of spacetime
+- The smeshing node generates its initial Proof of Space-Time (PoST).

-4. Mining node receives proof from PoET server and uses it to generate another proof of spacetime (proving that it still has the data)
+- The smeshing node receives the PoET from the PoET server and uses it to generate the PoST (proving that it still has the data).

-5. Mining node bundles this proof into an ATX and submits it to the network to establish eligibility in the following epoch
+- The smeshing node bundles the PoST into an ATX and submits it to the network to establish eligibility in the following epoch (the epoch after the upcoming one).

-7. Mining node participates in gossip normally and follows the network, remaining in sync, periodically joining a Hare committee, etc.
+- The smeshing node participates in the gossip normally and follows the network, remains in sync, periodically joins a Hare committee, etc.

-8. When an eligibility slot (layer) arrives, the miner generates a block proposal based on its view of the network (which valid transactions it's collected into its mempool, signs it, and broadcasts it to the rest of the network
+- When an eligibility slot (layer) arrives, the smesher generates a block proposal based on its view of the network.
+The block proposal consists of all the valid transactions the node has collected into its mempool.
+The node signs the block proposal and broadcasts it to the rest of the network.

-9. A few seconds later the Hare protocol runs for the layer.
-A random committee of nodes is picked to come to consensus on the canonical set of valid proposals for the layer (i.e., those received on time and with valid eligibility proofs) and they're collated into a new block.
-Assuming the mining node's proposal is valid and it was received on time, it should be included in the new block.
+- A few seconds later, the Hare protocol runs for the layer.
+A random committee of nodes is picked to come to a consensus on the canonical set of valid proposals for the layer (i.e., those received on time and with valid eligibility proofs) and they are collated into a new block.
+Assuming the smeshing node's proposal is valid and was received on time, it should be included in the new block.

-10. A few minutes later the new block is confirmed by the Tortoise and its contents become a part of the canonical mesh.
-Rewards are paid to all miners that participated in the construction of the block by submitting valid, on time proposals.
+- A few minutes later, the new block is confirmed by the Tortoise protocol and its contents become a part of the canonical mesh.
+Rewards are paid to all smeshers that participated in the construction of the block by submitting valid, timely proposals.

-Note that this describes the happy flow.
+Note that the above describes the "happy" flow.
 Many things can happen to interfere with this process or slow it down.
 Proposals may not be gossiped or received on time, in which case a block still be created from the valid proposals that were received on time.
-If not enough nodes are online to select a Hare committee, Hare may fail, which would temporarily result in empty layers (i.e., layers without blocks), until nodes come back online and a Hare quorum can be re-established.
+If enough nodes are not online to select a Hare committee, Hare may fail, which would temporarily result in empty layers (i.e., layers without blocks), until nodes come back online and a Hare quorum can be re-established.